Define Stereotypes and Perform Analysis

 Stereotypes add an additional layer of metadata to components, ports, and connectors in System Composer™.
 A stereotype is a custom extension of the modeling language.
 Stereotypes provide a mechanism to extend the architectural language elements by adding domain-specific metadata.
-The hardware architecture model provides a basis to understand the applied stereotypes, create filtered views based on the stereotypes, and perform an analysis on the model.
+The hardware architecture model provides a basis to understand the stereotypes applied to model elements, create filtered views based on the stereotypes, and perform an analysis on the model.

-The hardware architecture model describes the hardware components — the sensor, actuators, and embedded processor — and their connections.
+The hardware architecture model describes the hardware components and their connections: the sensor, actuators, and embedded processor.
 The colors and icons indicate the stereotypes used for each element.
-To open the hardware architecture model, double-click the file or enter this command in the MATLAB® Command Window.
+To open the hardware architecture model, double-click the file or run this command.

 In this example, the